 Cam holds a Bachelor of Science in Finance and a Master's in Business Administration from the W.P.
 Carey School of Business at Arizona State University.
 Being an alumni of Strathcona-Tweedsmuir (having attended when it was still a very small school), he recognizes the importance of feeling a sense of belonging in a school community and being challenged to reach a personal best.
 He is now the president of Rocky Point Custom Homes which he founded in 1999.
 Cam is also a loving husband and father to two young children.

-Christine Avey is an Alberta certified educator with nearly twenty years of diverse teaching experiences in both charter and public schools, primarily with Gifted and Gifted Twice Exceptional students.
+Christine Avey is an Alberta certified educator with nearly twenty years of teaching experience in both charter and public schools working primarily with Gifted students.
 She is also a specialist in STEAM project based learning (combined science-technology-engineering-arts-math) and environmental education.
-Christine is part of the award nominated team that developed and piloted the PEEL program in 2015.
+Christine is also a part of the award nominated team that developed and piloted the PEEL program in 2015 and won a Kimberley Foundation teaching award in 2020.
+She is currently finishing her Alberta Leadership and Principal Certification at the University of Calgary.